Seville: Bicycle rentals

 The Sevici community bicycle program has integrated bicycles into the public transport network.
 Bicycles are available for hire around the city at low cost, and green curb-raised bicycle lanes can be seen on most major streets.
-The number of people using bicycles as a means of transport in Seville has increased substantially in recent years, multiplying tenfold from 2006 to 2011.
-As of 2015, an estimated 9 percent of all mechanized trips in the city (and 5.6 percent of all trips including those on foot) are made by bicycle.

 The city council signed a contract with the multinational corporation JCDecaux, an outdoor advertising company.
 The public bicycle rental system is financed by a local advertising operator in return for the city signing over a 10-year licence to exploit citywide billboards.
 The overall scheme is called Cyclocity by JCDecaux, but each city's system is branded under an individual name.

 As of 2022, some companies in the e-bike community bicycle program industry such as Lime (transportation company) and Ridemovi started working in the city, thanks to the new parking spots made by the City Council of Seville.